ben-che/welcome-to-python/README.md

 # Module Three
 ## Complex Data Types (Lists and Objects)

 # Module Four
 ## Loops

-_Often, when we write functions, we need to use them multiple times.
-As an example, examine the following code:_
+Often, when we write functions, we need to use them multiple times.
+As an example, examine the following code:

-Defining a function called count that prints it's input:
+Defining a function called count that prints its input:
 ```
 def count(n):
     print(n)